robertoschwald/spring-security-core-fully-auth-error/README.md

 On a remember-me login, an access to such a resource is expected to show the login page with a relogin message.

 Instead, a browser redirect loop error happens.
-No indication of an AuthenticationError is detected in the logs.
+No indication of an AuthenticationException in the logs.

 # Running the application
 ```